Severe Asthma ToolkitSevere Asthma Toolkit

 • Check that all the patient’s goals for the education have been achieved.

-• Explain that for people with severe asthma, regular reviews with a specialist asthma centre has been shown to lead to improvements in their asthma and arrange a regular follow up review.
+• Explain that for people with severe asthma, regular reviews with a specialist asthma centre have been shown to lead to improvements in their asthma and arrange a regular follow up review.

 • Review educational components and inhaler technique at each visit as needed.